amazon-science/camml/README.md

       title={CaMML: Context-Aware Multimodal Learner for Large Models}, author={Yixin Chen and Shuai Zhang and Boran Han and Tong He and Bo Li}, year={2024},
-      eprint={2401.03149},
+      journal={The 62nd Annual Meeting of the Association for Computational Linguistics, ACL 2024}, eprint={2401.03149},
       archivePrefix={arXiv},
       primaryClass={cs.CV}